Wike's law of low odd primes

-Wike's law of low odd primes is a methodological principle to help design sound experiments in psychology.
+Wike's law of low odd primes is a methodological principle to help design experiments in psychology.
 It is: "If the number of experimental treatments is a low odd prime number, then the experimental design is unbalanced and partially confounded" (Wike, 1973, pp. 192–193).

 This law was stated by Edwin Wike in a humorous article in which he also admits that the association of his name with the law is an example of Stigler's law of eponymy.